 This non-failsafe behavior may be adequate for many SIS applications since the logic of the safety function will still drive the valve to the safe position if needed.
 However, this needs to be analyzed carefully to ensure there are no unexpected behaviors, especially in transient conditions.

 For example, consider the case where instrument air is temporarily lost and then returns.
 For the valves in the simple OPS system above, this may be OK.
 But remember that the sizing basis for relief sizing generally depends on certain valves failing closed and others failing open and may make assumptions about "double contingencies".

-If the relief designer made incorrect assumptions about valve behaviors on loss of instrument air, the relief design could have significant errors.
+If the overpressure protection designer made incorrect assumptions about valve behaviors on loss of instrument air, the relief design could have significant errors.
 This becomes especially risky when there a mix of older and newer regulators in the same unit.